Back to Solutions

 Requirement-to-task planner.

-An intelligent workflow assistant reads new project requirements, checks them against your existing systems, and automatically drafts clear lists of developer tasks.
+A workflow assistant reads new project requirements, checks them against your existing systems, and drafts clear lists of developer tasks for review.

 Custom Deployed Pipeline Consolepipeline.log